consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 In general, major change log items go at the top of the file.
 When a new protocol version is released, the previous versions' change log move down here.

+Protocol Changes from 0.9.2.PS to 0.9.3.PS:

+- deprecate trailing slash in "exercise" url (Section 2.01)
+- clarifiaction on `expires-at` MAY vs MUST status in request respone object (Section 3.03)

 Protocol Changes from 0.9.1.PS to 0.9.2.PS: